alex3165/sensmove/app/sensmove/Pods/ReactiveCocoa/README.md

 // the above block, one for each time the command is executed.
 [self.loginCommand.executionSignals subscribeNext:^(RACSignal *loginSignal) {
 	// Log a message whenever we log in successfully.
-	[loginSignal subscribeCompleted:^{
+	[loginSignal subscribeCompleted:^ {
 		NSLog(@"Logged in successfully!");
 	}];
 }];

-// Executes the login command when the button is pressed. self.loginButton.rac_command = self.loginCommand;
+// Execute the login command when the button is pressed. self.loginButton.rac_command = self.loginCommand;
 ```